natqe/hooks-for-react/README.md

 ## **Callback**
 ### **`useCB`**
 ---

-This hook is just like `useCallback` hook, except that the dependencies array is not required.
+This hook is just like the `useCallback` hook, except that the dependency array is not required.

-Returns the callback passed by.
+Returns the passed callback.

 **Note**: If you do not pass a dependency list, to the second argument, the hook will be called only once.